 Singapore is leading the way in abolishing some school exam rankings, stating that ‘learning is not competition’.
 So how do we work out what we value if we no longer value exam results?
 We think we have the answer…

-Singapore remember, currently sits at the top of the PISA global education rankings, and is lauded by many other countries of ‘how to do it’.
-In fact, it’s so far out in front OECD education director Andreas Schleicher declared Singapore was “not only doing well but getting further ahead” when the tests were last carried out in 2016.
+Singapore remember, currently sits at the top of the PISA global education rankings and is lauded by many other countries as an example of ‘how to do it’.
+In fact, it’s so far out in front, OECD education director Andreas Schleicher declared Singapore was “not only doing well but getting further ahead” when the tests were last carried out in 2016.

 So changing tack when you’re the leader of the pack makes the Singaporean Government’s decision all the more interesting.
 They have come to realise that although exams, league tables, and rigid assessment might give your country a global pole position, it doesn’t give your country’s learners the skills they need to be engaged, productive and happy citizens in the 21st Century.